lammps/lammps/doc/src/pair_rheo.rst

 The *artificial/viscosity* keyword is used to specify the magnitude :math:`\zeta` of an optional artificial viscosity contribution to forces.
 This factor can help stabilize simulations by smoothing out small length scale variations in velocity fields.
+Artificial viscous forces are only exchanged by fluid particles unless interfaces are not reconstructed in fix rheo, in which fluid particles will also exchange artificial viscous forces with solid particles to improve stability.

 The *rho/damp* keyword is used to specify the magnitude :math:`\xi` of an optional pairwise damping term between the density of particles.
 This